Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/networkPerformance.md

 The most common shared experience of users of the internet is when the network is moving slowly, and you get the urge to throw your device out a window[^1].
 Examples that will cause PTSD in students are many of the following:

 1. When you want to watch a movie on Netflix, but it seems to keep buffering every 5 seconds, so in reality you feel like you are watching stop motion video
-2. When you are playing League of Legends and your ping spikes during the middle of a teamfight, and now suddently the game freezes, and by the time you reconnect to the game you are dead.
+2. When you are playing League of Legends and your ping spikes during the middle of a teamfight, and now suddenly the game freezes, and by the time you reconnect to the game you are dead.
 3. When you are watching livestream and suddenly it cuts out during a cool moment, and by the time it comes back you've jumped past the cool moment and the chat is going crazy without you.
 4. When you are trying to have a virtual job interview, but your interviewer cannot seem to see or hear you because of your connection issues.